SWAA: Sliding Window Attention Adaptation for Efficient and Quality Preserving Long Context Processing

-We also experiment on LongBench-V2 \cite{bai2025longbenchv2deeperunderstanding} and Ruler \cite{hsieh2024rulerwhatsrealcontext}, which are most commonly used long-context benchmarks, for additional validation of generalizability.
+We also experiment on LongBench-V2~\citep{bai2025longbenchv2deeperunderstanding} and Ruler~\citep{hsieh2024rulerwhatsrealcontext}, which are most commonly used long context benchmarks, for additional validation of generalizability.
 For LongBench V2, we retain only the samples whose context length is under 128k due to GPU memory limitations; thus, 311 of 500 samples are kept.
-For Ruler, we choose the Multi-Query task, which contains 500 samples, and control the context length to 128k (counted by Qwen3 tokenizer).

-To judge the correctness for accuracy, we use LLM-as-judge with GPT-5-Mini \cite{noauthor_chatgpt_nodate} for LongMemEval and exact-match for LongBench-V2 and Ruler.

-However, we find other LongBench-V2 is too difficult for 4B-level models, and Ruler's task types are not diverse enough (see details in Appendix \ref{app:bench}), so our analysis will more focus on the clearer results of LongMemEval.
+For Ruler, we choose the Multi-Query task (the most challenging needle-in-a-haystack task), which contains 500 samples, and control the context length to 128k (counted by Qwen3 tokenizer).
+To judge the correctness for accuracy, we use LLM as judge with GPT-5-Mini~\citep{noauthor_chatgpt_nodate} for LongMemEval and exact match for LongBench-V2 and Ruler.
+However, we find other LongBench-V2 is too difficult for 4B level models, and Ruler's task types are not diverse enough (see details in Appendix \ref{app:bench}), so our analysis will more focus on the clearer results of LongMemEval.

-\subsection{Training Details}
+\subsubsection{Training Details}

-For the fine-tuning dataset, we initially considered LongAlign \cite{bai2024longalignrecipelongcontext}, a widely used long-context fine-tuning dataset for adapt a regular-length model to long-context tasks.
-However, since its sample count ($\sim$10,000) is insufficient, we incorporate an additional 6,000 samples from Fusang-v1-long \cite{Fusang-V1}, a more comprehensive corpus of over 40,000 long-context samples that includes LongAlign as a subset.

-We perform SWA-aware fine-tuning using LoRA \cite{hu2021loralowrankadaptationlarge}.
+For the fine tuning dataset, we initially considered LongAlign~\citep{bai2024longalignrecipelongcontext}, a widely used long context fine tuning dataset for adapt a regular length model to long context tasks.
+However, since its sample count ($\sim$10,000) is insufficient, we incorporate an additional 6,000 samples from Fusang-v1-long~\citep{Fusang-V1}, a more comprehensive corpus of over 40,000 long context samples that includes LongAlign as a subset.
+We perform SWA aware fine tuning using LoRA~\citep{hu2021loralowrankadaptationlarge}.
 Unless otherwise noted, we use rank $r=16$ and $\alpha=128$, and apply LoRA only to the query, key, and value projection modules.
-We adopt this parameter-efficient setting because full-parameter fine-tuning often leads to overfitting and degradation of the model's original capabilities in our preliminary experiments.
+We adopt this parameter efficient setting because full parameter fine tuning often leads to overfitting and degradation of the model's original capabilities in our preliminary experiments.
 We use a learning rate of 1e-4 with a cosine decay schedule.
-Models are fine-tuned for a single epoch on the sampled long-context dataset since we observe no meaningful gains from additional epochs (see Appendix~\ref{app:epoch}).
+Models are fine tuned for a single epoch on the sampled long context dataset since we observe no meaningful gains from additional epochs (see Appendix~\ref{app:epoch}).
 Training of each SWAA configuration takes approximately 12 hours on an 8*H20 GPU server for Qwen3-4B and 30 hours for Qwen3-30B-A3B.

-\section{Experiment Results}
+\subsection{Experiment Results}